ucarfurkan/london-housing/README.md

 }
 ```

-and if the request body you provided exists, when you execute the operation, the House object you provide is going to be deleted.
+and if the request body's id you provided exists, when you execute the operation, the House object with that id is going to be deleted.

 **8- delete/{id}:** It has only one parameter, id, and it's required.
 When you provide an id, if exists, it's going to be deleted when you perform this operation.